 Tanya and Charles now live in Wales, on a farm called Moelfre.
 It’s named after the ‘bald hill’ it sits beneath, and it enjoys views over a lovely welsh valley and the Black Mountains.

 Its a very beautiful place, and has a custom-built sculptor’s studio as it was once home to painter and animal sculptor Robert Clatworthy.
 There is enough space for very big commissions, and room for all the elements of the practice.
 Charles works in the workshop beside Tanya’s studio, doing anything that requires welding or woodwork, though he spends most of his time in the office working running the business.
 He’s even started writing in his spare time.
-Tanya and Charles have a beautiful dogs, Zena, who is their constant companion around the farm.
-They have a big hole in their heart, having recently lost their beloved girl Asha at 14.
+Tanya and Charles have 3 beautiful dogs, Tinto, Mica and Bison, who are their constant companions around the farm.
+They have a big hole in their heart, having recently lost their beloved girls Asha and Zena.

 Now they are truly out in nature, Tanya and Charles can spend their time appreciating the things they love.
 Tanya has the time and space to focus on her work as an animal sculptor.
 She’s reconnected with the animals that have always formed the core reason for her making art.
+Tanya and Charles also now also have a big herd of alpacas!
 So it’s been a happy journey, and both Tanya and Charles look forward to what’s ahead!